danielfbm/mcp-atlassian/README.md

 - **Cloud (OAuth 2.0):** Use this if your organization is on Atlassian Cloud and you have an OAuth access token for each user.
 - **Server/Data Center (PAT):** Use this if you are on Atlassian Server or Data Center and each user has a Personal Access Token (PAT).
+- **HTTP Basic Authentication:** Use this for both Cloud (with API tokens) and Server/Data Center (with username/password or API tokens) when you want standard HTTP Basic Auth.

 **Cloud (OAuth 2.0) Example:**
 ```json